By Acodis Pharma Team on January 29, 2026

 • Deep integration with MES, automation systems, and ERP platforms

-• Extensive process redesign: workflows must be digitized and standardized
+• Extensive process redesign: workflows must be digitalised and standardised

 • Significant validation and training: operators and reviewers need new skills and procedures

-• For full integration of data: retrofitting of machine with sensors, when possible
+• For full data integration: retrofitting of machines with sensors, where possible

 As a result, EBR projects deliver long-term value but require considerable upfront investment and multi-year implementation timelines.